WVEN-TV: Construction and early years

-In February 1979, an investor group led by Louis Frey Jr., a former U.S. representative, announced its intention to seek channel 43 in Melbourne for a new independent station.
+In February 1979, an investor group led by Lou Frey, a former U.S. representative, announced its intention to seek channel 43 in Melbourne for a new independent station.
 Brevard County had two local cable channels operate at different points, and other groups had expressed interest in constructing a station.
 Their application, under the name Southern Broadcasting Corporation, reached the Federal Communications Commission that August; the construction permit was granted in late 1980.

 Southern Broadcasting intended initially to locate the station's tower in west-central Brevard County but could not secure approval there due to nearby airports.
 The station then received approval from neighboring Osceola County to build a 1049 ft tower and antenna structure in the Deseret Ranch area, just across the county line, in December 1980.
 At that time, the station's call sign was announced as WKNA for two of its senior leaders, executive vice president Wharton K. Burgreen and Nelle Ayers.
 Little occurred until early 1982, when Southern Broadcast sold a majority stake in the company to BMS Broadcasting Corporation of Baton Rouge, Louisiana, and Frey announced the station would debut on July 4.

 Channel 43—renamed WMOD before launch—almost made the target date.
 Just six days before the station was to go on air, a subcontractor began building the tower after the main contractor hired for the job defaulted.
 (Note: A jury later gave the subcontractor $196,000 after WMOD's ownership breached the contract.)
 On July 4, the station attempted to make its first broadcast and failed to do so.
 The intended live dedication ceremony had to be taped; a satellite dish was inoperable; and while work to correct the transmission line on the station's tower was under way, it was struck by lightning.
 WMOD made it to air the next night, its antenna mounted temporarily at the 226 ft level on the mast.
 That was not fixed until the end of July.
 The station's programming primarily consisted of movies and syndicated reruns.